 These days, I combine my love of nature, photography and exploration.
 I spend most of my free time travelling to dusty corners of Southern Africa in my Landrover, Basil, mainly just to see what’s there.

-My aim in my photography, travel and writing, is to depict Africa with a conservationists’ slant.
-For as my childhood hero, Jacques Cousteau said;
+My aim in photography, travel and writing, is to depict Africa with a conservationists’ slant.
+For as a childhood hero, Jacques Cousteau said;

 “People protect what they love”.

 I want the world to fall in love with African nature, to treasure it, just as I have done, before it slips away into history.

 Alternatively, if you are interested in African travel, nature or photography in general, please drop me a line – I’d love hear from you!